bit4bit/wueco/README.md

 Experimental WEBRTC to SIP (Lab)

-it's working with some issues
+it's working with some issues and only supports OPUS

 - [X] REGISTER
 - [X] INVITE SIP -> WEBRTC